Imran4424/Software-Architecture/SolidPrinciples.md

     - Injecting dependencies (initializer injection)
     - Following the Law of Demeter
         - Principle of least knowledge
+        - A method should talk only to its immediate friends—not to strangers’ strangers.
+That keeps coupling low and fits SRP.
     - Separating pure logic from IO/side-effects.